aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 saveOptions.Source = new StreamSource(stream);
 ```

-Here, we create a BmpOptions instance, set the bit depth, and specify the source stream.
+Here, we create a `BmpOptions` instance, set the bit depth, and specify the source stream.

-### Step 3: Create an Image
+### Step 3: create an image

 Create an instance of the `Image` class with the specified options and dimensions: